dlebansais/Easly-Language/Doc/Nodes/Feature/AttributeFeature.md

 ## Modifying attributes of a class

 Only other features of a class can modify an attribute.
 In C# or C++ terminology, they are "protected" for read access.
-For features that can changed outside a class, and how to manage that, see [Properties](https://github.com/dlebansais/Easly-Language/blob/master/Doc/Nodes/Feature/PropertyFeature.md).
+For features that can be modified outside of a class, and how to manage that, see [Properties](https://github.com/dlebansais/Easly-Language/blob/master/Doc/Nodes/Feature/PropertyFeature.md).

 ## Attribute contract

-An attribute cannot be modified from the outside, but they can be read and for this purpose support *ensure* [assertions](https://github.com/dlebansais/Easly-Language/blob/master/Doc/Nodes/Assertion.md).
+An attribute cannot be modified from the outside, but they can be read and for this purpose support **ensure** [assertions](https://github.com/dlebansais/Easly-Language/blob/master/Doc/Nodes/Assertion.md).
 For example, the following code

 <!---
 Mode=Default